-The bivalves were comprised of 0.9 g of unidentified bivalve shell, and shells in the families Tellinidae (64.0 g), Isognomonidae (50.5 g), Mytilidae (13.6 g), Pteriidae (11.3 g), and Lucinidae (Ctena bella) (5.5 g).
+The bivalves are comprised of 0.9 g of unidentified bivalve shell, and shells in the families Tellinidae (64.0 g), Isognomonidae (50.5 g), Mytilidae (13.6 g), Pteriidae (11.3 g), and Lucinidae (Ctena bella) (5.5 g).
 Bivalves of the first four families were collected by Hawaiians for food, and the shells with mother-of-pearl interiors in the Isognomonidae and Pteriidae families, were collected to make fish hooks and lures.
-Artifact No. 79, an aku fish lure, is likely made of the mother-of-pearl from shells of these two families.
+Artifact No. 79, an aku fish lure, is likely made of the mother-of-pearl from one of these families.
 The most common species of the family Tellinidae are found on sand inshore of fringing reefs in depths of 2 to 3 meters in the eulittoral zone (Kay 1979:563).
 The Isognomonidae are found in tide pools and fringing reefs in the eulittoral zone (Kay 1979:520).
-The Mytilidae are usually found at the 0 m tide mark and in shallow water on solution benches in the eulittoral zone (Kay 1979:518).
-Ctena bella is a small bivalve, ubiquitous in shallow water and in sand patches (Kay 1979:543), which may have become part of the sand deposit naturally
+The Mytilidae are usually found at the 0 m tide mark and in shallow water on solution benches in the eulittoral zone (Kay 1979:511) The Pteriidae are found in shallow water in the eulittoral zone, and juveniles can be found in tide pools (Kay 1979:518).
+Ctena bella is a small bivalve, ubiquitous in shallow water and in sand patches (Kay 1979:543), which may have become part of the sand deposit naturally.

 A total of 52.6 g of fish bone was collected, consisting of Puffer fish (Tetraodontidae) (45.0 g), parrotfish (Scaridae) (3.6 g), and unidenitifed fish bones fragments (4.0 g).
-One feature, Feature A of Stratum Vb, contained 42.7 g (95%) of the puffer fish bones.
-It is likely that the many bones found in Feature 1 represent the bones of just one fish, as the puffer fish contain numerous dermal spines.
-Titcomb (1972:131) says that the Hawaiians rarely ate puffer fish flesh because of the danger of posion found in the gall bladder, but Malo (1951:45) said that the flesh was edible.
-Puffer fish flesh was also later popular with Japanese immigrants.
+A sample from SIHP # -7580, Feature A yielded 42.7 g (95%) of the puffer fish bones.
+It is likely that these bones found represent a single one fish, as the puffer fish contains numerous dermal spines.
+Titcomb (1972:131) says that the Hawaiians rarely ate puffer fish flesh because of the poison found in the gall bladder, but Malo (1951:45) said that the flesh was edible.
 The fish are usually found in estuaries (Titcomb 1979:132).
-Fish of the Sparidae families, found along reefs (Titcomb 1972:147) were also favorite foods of residents of the Hawaian Islands.
+Fish of the Sparidae families, found along reefs (Titcomb 1972:147) were also favorite foods.

 A total of 74.5 g of faunal bone was collected, consising of dog (Canis familiaris) teeth (4.4 g), pig (Sus scrofa) bones and teeth (8.1 g), a sea turtle (Chelonioidea sp.) bone (1.6 g), and unidentified bone (60.4 g).
 Of the unidentified bone, 9.7 g were burnt.
-The dog and pig could be food remains from the pre-or post-Contact periods or the remains of animals that naturally died.
+The dog and pig could be food remains from the pre- or post-Contact periods or the remains of animals that dies naturally.
 A hole was often bored into dog teeth, which were strung to make anklets (Titcomb 1969:16).